doro0438/Manual-testing---MySQL/README.md

 ## Conclusions

 In completing this SQL project, I was able to transform my theoretical knowledge of database management into practical skills.
 I learned how to create efficient database structures, query data across multiple tables, and solve problems that could arise in the real-world.
-The hands-on experience of working with relational databases, as demonstrated in the project, has deepened my understanding of how critical SQL is to data management and backend development.
+A crucial part of this project was testing—both during the query-building phase and after implementing the database.
+By using manual testing techniques, I validated the accuracy of the data, ensured proper relationships between tables, and identified areas where optimization was necessary.

+Testing played a key role in maintaining data integrity and consistency.
+By manually verifying each query's output, I was able to catch logical errors early, such as missing joins or incorrect aggregate functions.
+This hands-on testing experience has reinforced the importance of a thorough, detail-oriented approach to database development, and helped me realize how crucial testing is to the overall software development process.

 Going forward, I am excited to continue building on this foundation.
-With the rise of big data and data-driven decision-making, mastering SQL opens the door to exploring more advanced data systems and tools.
-This project marks the beginning of my journey into database management, and I look forward to using these skills in larger, more complex systems.
+With the rise of big data and data-driven decision-making, mastering SQL and incorporating rigorous testing opens the door to exploring more advanced data systems and tools.
+This project marks the beginning of my journey into database management, and I look forward to using these skills in larger, more complex systems, ensuring both functionality and reliability through robust testing practices.